 As with all long distance hiking you should prepare well.
 This means proper hiking shoes.
 You will find your feet may get sore in normal sneakers.
 You should also carry more fluid than you think you will need.
 You can not buy any drinks from the mountain hut.
 Depending on the season you should carry between 2 – 4 litres of fluid.
 You will also need to replace lost electrolytes so you should have sports drinks or salt/glucose candies or suitable snacks.

 It is recommended to try to hit the summit before or around mid-day before clouds come in and potentially obscure some of the breath-taking view from the top.

-For those who are interested in camping or staying in the hut please use the contact form on this site for more information.
-During peak time the hut is fully booked out but there is usually space available to pitch a tent.
+For those who are interested in camping or staying in the hut please view the Koya Pond Hut page for more information.